Anonymas/Doctor-Appointment-Management-System/README.md

 ## Purpose
 This project was built to demonstrate full-stack web development skills including backend logic, database design, and frontend implementation.

+## Screenshots
+Screenshots of the system interface can be found in the Screenshots/ folder.